NRL Grand Final: Prize money

 Prize money of AUD$400,000 is awarded to the victorious club.

 However the amount is probably not reflective of the magnitude of participating in the event.
 It is often assumed simply that the winner of the premiership typically experiences an increase in revenue through increases in membership and merchandise sales.

 Results

+The following is a list of Grand Finals in the NRL era (1998–present).